ailinzi/xianlinzi/Pooling-FAQ.md

 Yes.
 Anyone who wants to join a pool will need to create new K32 or above portable plots.
 This new plot format allows you to switch between pools and self-pooling with a cooldown of ~30 minutes (100 blocks) between each switch.
 Each switch between pools will require a transaction with a smart contract on the blockchain.
 Our recommendation is to slowly replace your existing plots with portable plots one by one, so you still have a chance to win XCH while you convert to all portable plots.

 ## When can I start creating portable plots?
 Support for portable plots will be released sometime in June on testnet.
-Testnet portable plots are focused on finding bugs.
-It is highly unlikely testnet portable plots will work in mainnet.
-If you are willing to risk replotting, you are free to try it on testnet.
-Otherwise we recommend you wait for mainnet launch before plotting portable plots.
+Testnet portable plots are focused on finding bugs and cannot be used in mainnet.
+Using testnet code to create mainnet portable plots carries huge risk that bugs in the smart contract will make the plots non-viable and require replotting.
+We recommend you wait for mainnet launch before plotting portable plots.

-## Will I need pay XCH to switch pools?
+## Will I need pay XCH to create a Pool NFT or switch pools?
-Yes.
-It will require 1 mojo (1 trillionth of a XCH) to switch pools.
-The mojo is used to make a transaction with a smart contract on the blockchain.
+Each Pool NFT you create will require a minimum of 1 mojo (1 trillionth of a XCH) + transaction fee.
+For switching pools, you need to pay only a transaction fee. to switch pools.
+On the first few days of pool launch on mainnet, it's likely you can use 0 transaction fee.
 For those who don't have any XCH, you can get 100 mojos from Chia's official faucet: https://faucet.chia.net/

 ## Can I farm with both OG (original) plots and portable plots?
 Yes.
 The farmer will support both OG plots and portable plots on one machine.